NEW available: Dutch Dawn, bring the mystical Dutch morning to the table. View all possibilities here.

 Stage 05 – decorating the vase

 The Delftware painters then paint the traditional Royal Delft decorations on the articles entirely by hand.
-This is done with brushes made of the hairs of martens and squirrels, and black paint containing cobalt oxide.
+With brushes the painter applies the black paint which contains cobalt oxide.
 The cobalt brings about a chemical reaction during the firing process, changing the colour from black to blue.
 The paint is based on water, enabling the painters to create various shades of blue by adding more or less water.

 Becoming a master painter at Royal Delft is an internal training course which takes about eight years.
 After that painters are able to decorate and design according to the Royal Delft DNA.